 In practice, a choice between \la{} and \ga{} strategies for a given integral aiming at the lowest \mb{} dimensionality of integrals seems not to be unique.
-For instance, in {the case of a } massless non-planar two-loop {vertex}, a minimal fourfold \mb{} representation was derived starting from the global Feynman parameter representation {in} \cite{Tausk:1999vh}.
-On the other hand, in the massive case, it appears that the \la{} approach is more efficient; {an} eightfold \mb{} representation can be obtained \cite{Heinrich:2004iq}.
+For instance, in {the case of a } massless non-planar two-loop {vertex}, a minimal fourfold \mb{} representation was derived, starting from the global Feynman parameter representation {in Ref.} \cite{Tausk:1999vh}.
+Conversely, in the massive case, it appears that \la{} is more efficient; {an} eightfold \mb{} representation can be obtained \cite{Heinrich:2004iq}.
 In this case, {a most optimal} tenfold \mb{} representation {can be obtained} if we start from global Feynman parameters \cite{Heinrich:2004iq}.
-As discussed there and in \cite{Czakon:2007wk}, those representations may differ also concerning the regularization of singularities.
-This is another subtlety which shows up when constructing \mb{} representations in real applications.
+As discussed there and in Ref. \cite{Czakon:2007wk}, those representations may also differ concerning the regularization of singularities.
+This is another subtlety that shows up when constructing \mb{} representations in real applications.

-Taking into account the above {examples}, it is clear why it is not easy to get a general and efficient program for {the} construction of a broad class of \mb{} representations.
-Below we give a short {overview on the } how to.
+Taking these examples into account, it is clear why it is not easy to obtain a general and efficient program for {the} construction of a broad class of \mb{} representations.
+Next we give a short {overview on the} procedure.